wpswings/points-and-rewards-for-woocommerce/readme.md

 * WooCommerce rewards plugin is compatible with [**Wallet System For WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) and [**Wallet System For WooCommerce Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-par-git&utm_medium=par-github-page&utm_campaign=par-wallet) plugin.
 This compatibility allows you to convert your earned points into wallet credit based on a certain conversion rate.
 The admin can set points conversion into wallet credit he wants to allow.
 For example, 10 points equal 2 wallet credits.
 Customers can later use this wallet credit for purchase in the store.

 * The Points and Rewards plugin is compatible with the WordPress Multilingual (WPML) plugin for localization of the rewards plugin’s strings.

+* WooCommerce points and reward plugin is compatible with PayPal for operating secure online payments.

 ## WHAT PREMIUM VERSION OF WOOCOMMERCE POINTS AND REWARDS OFFERS: